MerlynMShelley/Merlyn-M-Shelley/index.md

 [Amazon Kindle eBook](www.amazon.com/author/merlynshelley)

-I am continuously updating the industry ready software technical writing skills to stay competent in the industry.
+I am continuously updating the industry ready software technical writing skills to stay competitive in the industry.
 I am adequately skilled in web technologies like XML, HTML5, CSS3, JavaScript, and Python3.
 I am quite fluent in my skills on Software & API documentation, Content Marketing, UI/UX research & Development, Software product documentation and SEO Content Strategy.
-So far I was a freelance professional, now I am looking for a full-time position where I can apply my skill set to the growth & prosperity of the business.
+So far, I was a freelance professional; now, I am looking for a full-time position where I can apply my skill set to the growth & prosperity of the business.

 **EXPERIENCE**

 **1.TechLeer, Technical Writer(Freelance)**

-I am contributing tech articles on data science,deep learning and artficial intelligence concepts.
+I am contributing tech articles on data science, deep learning and artificial intelligence concepts.

 **2.GeeksforGeeks,Technical Writer(Freelance)**

 October 2018 - PRESENT

 Contributing compelling technical and programming articles for the website and blog.
 Working on Wordpress CMS, XML, DITA, SGML.
 Code the illustration problems with Python3, Java, Javascript, HTML5, CSS3, PHP, NodeJs, ReactJs.
-Continuously for two years, I have participated in the Technical Scripter event and was awarded with GeeksforGeeks goodies.
+Continuously for two years, I have participated in the Technical Scripter event and was awarded GeeksforGeeks goodies.
 Here is the link to my published byline articles on GeeksforGeeks portal, https://auth.geeksforgeeks.org/user/MerlynShelley/articles

 **3.Dazeinfo media and research, - Technical Writer & Industry Analyst (Freelance)**